locessentials/eng401-business-english-us/overview/extra-credit.md

 ### Business Communication Projects
 - **Business English Glossary:** Create a comprehensive glossary of 75-100 business terms with definitions, example sentences, and cultural usage notes
 - **Cross-Cultural Communication Guide:** Develop a practical guide for US-Mexico business interactions with real scenarios and language examples
-- **Industry-Specific Vocabulary Guide:** Research and document specialized terminology for a specific business sector (finance, technology, manufacturing, etc.)
+- **Industry-Specific Analysis:** Research and document industry-specific communication in finance, technology, manufacturing, etc.

 ### Professional Development Projects
 - **Business Presentation Portfolio:** Create and record 3-5 mini-presentations on different business topics with self-reflection on improvement
-- **Mock Interview Series:** Conduct and analyze business English job interviews for different professional scenarios
 - **Business Writing Portfolio:** Develop templates and examples for various business documents not covered in class
+- **Training Materials:** Create business English learning materials for a specific audience (new employees, international partners, etc.)

 ### Research and Analysis Projects
 - **Business Case Study:** Analyze a contemporary business communication challenge and propose solutions using course concepts